Nirali942/IOT-SECURITY-SYSTEM/README.md

 🔐 IoT Security System: Motion Detection + Image Capture + Mobile Alert

+This project is a smart security system prototype** built using the ESP32-CAM and a PIR motion sensor.
+It detects motion, captures an image, and sends a real-time alert to the user's smartphone using the Blynk IoT app.

 ✅ Project Objective
 To build a functional IoT security system prototype that: